DanilaFe/maypop/doc/PROPOSAL.md

 symmetry is rather beautiful, and will be the foundation of our project, via a data type like `Expr`.

 The Calculus of _Inductive_ Constructions is extended with _inductive_ data types.
-These are also terms, but they are probably interesting enoguh to be described separately.
+These are also terms, but they are probably interesting enough to be described separately.
 An inductive data type can be _parameterized_ and _indexed_ by different terms, forming a type constructor [^1].
 For instance, `Maybe` is parameterized by the type of the item inside of it (for instance, `User` or `String`), while `Vector` is parameterized by the type of its elements, and indexed by its length.
 An inductive data type consists of the following